-- 20. The potential of innocent individuals, lawfully engaging in election oversight being subject for criminal liability for attempting to take corrective actions, under the vague and overbroad statutory scheme under SB 406 is inconceivable - 21.
-A first-time criminal offense for a person who violates the provisions of subsection 1 is guilty of a category E felony1 and shall be punished as provided in NRS 193.130 - 22.
-Plaintiffs and others similarly situated fear that even minimal expressions as poll observers and lawful election officials protected by the First Amendment (and authorized under NRS 293.274) will result in an arbitrary violation of SB 406 and prosecution thereunder since there are no exemptions from prosecution afforded for even those identified as elections officials under subsection (6)(b). - 23.
+- 21. Plaintiffs and others similarly situated fear that even minimal expressions as poll observers protected by the First Amendment (and authorized under NRS 293.274) will result in an arbitrary violation of SB 406 and prosecution thereunder. - 22.
 Accordingly, SB 406's potential to criminalize innocent conduct makes it vague in defining the conduct it criminalizes and therefore unconstitutional as delineated infra.